bejaouihamza/taxi-game-with-RL/README.md

 <p>I want to express my gratitude to the <a href="https://www.deeplearning.ai/">deeplearning.ai</a> course on "Unsupervised Learning, Recommenders, and Reinforcement."
 The knowledge and insights gained from this course were instrumental in the success of this project.</p>

-<h3>Check Out the Code</h3>

-<p>If you’re interested in the details of the implementation, feel free to explore the project on GitHub: <a href="https://github.com/bejaouihamza/taxi-game-with-RL.git">Taxi Game with Reinforcement Learning</a>.
-The repository includes the full source code, along with explanations and examples to help you get started with your own reinforcement learning projects.</p>